 These other recipes from The Hamilton Cookbook will totally wet your appetite:

 Salamagundy Salad – a layered salad with meats at the bottom and the greens at the top.
 Perfect for individual servings in cute jars!

 - Fried Sausage and Apples – a delicious one skillet and two ingredient meal that is ready in less than 30 minutes!

 - Lemon Syllabub – an elegant dessert beverage made with Resisling and frothy whipped cream!

 Doesn’t everything sound amazing?
 Get the recipes for these and more!

-Wet your hands slightly and form the paste into small counts about 3/4″ in diameter.
+- Wet your hands slightly with cold water, and form the paste into small boins about 3/4" in diameter.
 I found it easiest to bring the paste into a ball and divide it into equal pieces, first.
 You should get 24 crisps, so divide in half for a dozen for each pan, and then continue to divide until you get 24 equally sized portions.
 Round into balls and then slightly flatten to form a disc.
-Don’t make them too thin, try to keep them 3/4″ diameter.
+Don't make them too thin, try to keep them 3/4" diameter.

 - Place on the baking sheets and bake for 1 to 1.25 hours.

 - Transfer to a wire rack to cool, and store in a tightly covered container.